hsaghir/hsaghir.github.io/src/content/posts/2026-05-02-under-specified-coding-agent.md

 generation.

 But it would be wrong to call the harness a fix.
-Everything I described in the opening — the band-aid bug fixes, the architectural drift, the silent semantic errors — happened to me with Claude Code, Cursor, GitHub Copilot, and Codex actively in the loop, with `CLAUDE.md` files, repo conventions, and typed interfaces in place.
+Everything I described in the opening (the band-aid bug fixes, the architectural drift, the silent semantic errors) happened to me with Claude Code, Cursor, GitHub Copilot, and Codex actively in the loop, with `CLAUDE.md` files, repo conventions, and typed interfaces in place.
 Modern harnesses raise the floor.
 They do not